addhyan2000/nextJS-Project/README.md

-# Addhyan — Modern Software Solutions Website
+# Addhyan's — Modern Software Solutions Website

 An elegant, responsive landing site showcasing services, team, and testimonials.
 Built with Next.js 13, Tailwind CSS, and React, designed for performance and a clean developer experience.